-Another problem that is NP-hard for general graphs but can be easily solved for trees is finding the longest path!
-Since the path between any two vertices in a tree is unique, it can be concluded that the diameter of the tree is its longest path.
-In this section, we explore methods for finding the diameter of a tree with a time complexity of \(O(n)\).
+Another problem that is NP-hard for general graphs but easily solvable for trees is finding the longest path!
+Since the path between any two vertices in a tree is unique, it can be concluded that the tree's diameter is its longest path.
+In this section, we examine methods for finding the tree diameter with a time complexity of \(O(n)\).

 Root the tree at vertex 1.
-Using dynamic programming, we compute the following two variables for each vertex \(u\):
+Using dynamic programming, we obtain the following two variables for each vertex \(u\):

-Clearly, the final answer to the problem is \(ans_1\).
-The remaining task is to determine how to compute these two variables.
+It is clear that the answer to the problem is \(ans_1\).
+Now the only remaining question is how to obtain these two variables.

-• If \(u\) is not on the diameter, then \(ans_u\) equals the maximum \(ans\) among its children (since the diameter must be entirely within one of the subtrees).
+If vertex \(u\) is not part of the diameter, then \(ans_u\) will be the maximum \(ans\) of \(u\)'s children, because the diameter will be entirely within one of the children's subtrees.

 const int maxn = 1e5 + 10;